dhruv-singhal/Multi-Agent-Path-Finding/README.md

-# AIFA Assignment 1 - Multi Agent Path Finding
+# Multi Agent Path Finding- AIFA IIT KGP

 ## Installation Guide
 This repository uses Python3 with its inbuilt libraries.
 Hence, a machine with Python3 should be able to run the code.